 You've decided to try acupuncture, maybe you've even signed up for your first session, here are nine things you might not expect on your first visit!

-ARRIVAL TIME: On that note, out of respect for your acupuncturist's time, the next patient, and to get the most out of your treatment, fill out your intake paperwork and sign any waivers as much as you can before arrival, or arrive 30 minutes ahead of time to have plenty of time to fill it out.
-The more time we have with you, the more we can get done!
+- ARRIVAL TIME: On that note, out of respect for your acupuncturist's time, the next patient, and to get the most out of your treatment, fill out your intake paperwork and sign any waivers as much as you can before arrival, or arrive 30 minutes ahead of time to have plenty of time to fill it out.
+The more time I have with you, the more I can get done!

 - NEEDLES: A lot of clients want to know if it will be like receiving a vaccination.
 The good news is NO!
 The needles used for vaccines are hollow, while the acupuncture needles are about 40 times smaller since they are filiform (solid).

 - WILL IT HURT: Usually, no but sometimes yes.
 The most common sensations with needle insertion ranges from no sensation at all to tingling, pressure, or a dull ache.
 It should never be shooting or stinging!
 The most important thing I like to tell clients is that you are in control of this treatment.
 If anything is uncomfortable, I certainly don’t want it to be, and more pain does not equal more gain!
 I would much rather you be able to relax, take a nap, and let your nervous system do the work for 20 minutes than be worried about that needle in your arm hurting.
 In my opinion, the most healing happens when you are at rest, which requires comfort and a sense of safety.
 Let your acupuncturist know if anything is uncomfortable and I will always adjust the needles to adapt to your own, perfect anatomy.